Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Generalizations and open questions

 \begin{conjecture} Let $r_1,r_2,\dots$ be the positive real numbers of the form $(4/3)^{1/4}\sqrt{j^2+jk+k^2}$, where $j$ and $k$ are integers.
 Then radial Schwartz functions $f \colon \R^2 \to \R$ are not uniquely determined by the values $f(r_n)$, $f'(r_n)$, $\widehat{f}(r_n)$, and $\widehat{f}\,'(r_n)$ for integers $n \ge 1$. \end{conjecture}

+Indeed, this conjecture has subsequently been proved by Sardari \cite{Sar}.
 More generally, in each dimension we expect that interpolation fails whenever the sequence $r_1,r_2,\dots$ contains only $o(N^2)$ elements between $0$ and~$N$ as $N \to \infty$, and perhaps even $(c+o(1))N^2$ elements for some constant $c<\frac{1}{2}$.
 However, we have not explored this possibility thoroughly.
 Note that the interpolation property cannot depend solely on the asymptotic growth rate of the radii, because it is sensitive to deleting a single interpolation point.
 We have no characterization of when the interpolation property holds, and it is unclear just how sensitive it is.
 For example, does moving (but not removing) finitely many interpolation points preserve the interpolation property?

 Cohn and Kumar \cite{CK07} conjectured that the linear programming bounds are sharp in two dimensions and prove the universal optimality of the hexagonal lattice.
 There is strong numerical evidence in favor of this conjecture, and in fact the numerics converge far more quickly than in eight or twenty-four dimensions.
 However, it seems surprisingly difficult to prove that they converge to a sharp bound.
 Assuming Conjecture~\ref{conj:interpolation-failure} holds, one cannot prove universal optimality in $\R^2$ via a straightforward adaptation of the interpolation strategy used in $\R^8$ and $\R^{24}$.
 Instead, a more sophisticated approach may be needed.